lsst-dm/dmtn-010/index.rst

  * More complicated distortion models immediately available to us.
  * Pure python, allowing easy extension.
  * API for adding additional models.
- * Signfiicant and understandable documentation already exists.
+ * Signficant and understandable documentation already exists.
  * Community adoption likely very high.
  * Would share development effort with STScI.

+..
+GWCS-disadvantage:

 Disadvantages
 ^^^^^^^^^^^^^^

- * Significant time investment: current code uses WCS in C++.
+ * Significant time investment: current code manipulates WCS in C++.
  * Not directly callable from C++: calls to python from C++ may incure signifcant overhead.
- * Model description framework is pure python: unclear if performance requirements can be met.
+ * Model description framework is pure python: unclear if performance requirements can be met, particularly for warping small patches.
  * Ongoing development work: not all features we may need are available.
  * No effort yet on performance optimizations.

+.. c++AST:

 6. Work with David Berry to develop modern C++ version of AST
 -------------------------------------------------------------